Free Cost Estimator

 Do I need a permit to remove a tree?

-It depends on your city or county.
-Many municipalities require permits for trees above a certain diameter, trees near property lines, or protected species.
-Check with your local planning department before scheduling work.
+It depends on where you live, and more towns require permits than most people expect.
+Common triggers: trees above a certain trunk diameter, anything near a property line, or protected species.
+A quick call to your local planning department before you schedule work is always worth it.

 How do I find a reputable tree removal company?